otrv4/otrv4/otrv4.md

   4. `(Y, B)` is a prekey that Bob previously sent and remains unused.
 4. Computes root level keys (`R`, `Cs`, and `Cr`).

+(TODO: what happens if any of the verifications fails?)

 #### When you start a new DAKE

+(TODO: what is different here, compared to these descriptions in the previous section?)
 The DAKE is considered to start when either:

 1. Bob sends the pre-key message.
 In this case: